SERVIR-WA/GALUP/README.md

 ## GALUP Partners

-We appreciate the supports from our partners below.<br>
+We appreciate all the support from our partners below.<br>

 <table style="border: 0;">
   <tr>